ibm-cloud-docs/security-compliance/security-checks/available-profiles.md

 With the {{site.data.keyword.compliance_full}}, you can take advantage of predefined profiles that contain collections of controls that are curated based on industry standards.
 {: shortdesc}

-With the {{site.data.keyword.compliance_full}}, you can take advantage of predefined profiles that contain collections of controls that are curated based on industry standards.
 You can also [create your own goal-based profiles](/docs/security-compliance?topic=security-compliance-custom-profiles) or [Assessment-based profiles](/docs/security-compliance?topic=security-compliance-build-custom-profiles).
-{: shortdesc}

 {{site.data.keyword.compliance_short}} supports more than 40 predefined profiles.
 Within each profile, you can review the controls and goals that are required to be compliant.
 You can't modify or remove controls from a predefined profile.
 But, you can use a predefined profile as a base by creating a new profile so that you can choose only the controls and goals that are relevant for your business.